WolfyD/db_mapper/README.md

 - **Sort tables by incoming connections** for more central placement of referenced tables
 - **Relationship label styles**: real foreign keys are **bold**, assumed are *italic* (with `--assume`)
 - **Generate SQL for missing foreign keys** with `--create-keys` and `--create-sqlite-keys`
+- **Interactive mode** with user-friendly menus and detailed help
+- **Comprehensive help system** explaining all options and best practices

 ## Installation